1989 Indianapolis 500

 The 73rd Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 28, 1989.
 The race was won by Emerson Fittipaldi, a two-time Formula One World Drivers' Champion.
-Fittipaldi became the first Indianapolis 500 winner from Brazil, the first foreign-born winner of the race since Mario Andretti in 1969, and the first non-American winner since Graham Hill in 1966.
+Fittipaldi became the first Indy 500 winner from Brazil, the first foreign-born winner of the race since Mario Andretti in 1969, and the first non-American winner since Graham Hill in 1966.
 Though Fittipaldi started on the front row and dominated much of the race, he found himself running second in the waning laps.
 Michael Andretti passed Fittipaldi for the lead on lap 154, then led until his engine blew.
 Al Unser Jr. moved up to second, but trailed Fittipaldi by a big margin.
 Gambling on fuel mileage, Unser caught up to Fittipaldi after a fortuitous caution period on lap 181, and subsequently took the lead on lap 196.

 On the 199th lap, Unser was leading Fittipaldi, at which time the two leaders encountered slower traffic.
 Down the backstretch, Unser and Fittipaldi weaved through the slower cars, then Fittipaldi dived underneath going into turn three.
 The two cars touched wheels, and Unser spun out, crashing into the outside retaining wall.
 Fittipaldi completed the final lap under caution behind the pace car to score his first of two Indy 500 victories.
 Unser was uninjured, and despite the crash, was still credited with second place.
 Fittipaldi received $1,001,600 in prize money, the first time an Indianapolis 500 winner received over one million dollars.

 After dominating the previous year's race, all three cars of the Penske team failed to finish the race in 1989.
 Rick Mears won the pole position, his record fifth Indy pole, and Al Unser Sr. qualified second.
 Danny Sullivan, however, suffered a broken arm in a practice crash, and had to qualify a backup car on the second weekend of time trials, so he started 26th.
 Mechanical failures sidelined all three cars on race day.
 It was the only year in the decade of the 1980s, and the first time since 1976, that the Penske team failed to score a top five finish.
-Apropos to that, Fittipaldi won the race with a Penske PC-18 chassis, which Patrick Racing had purchased from Penske.
+Apropos to that, Fittipaldi won the race with a Penske PC-18 chassis, which Patrick Racing had acquired from Penske in a complex and multi-faceted trade deal.

 The race was sanctioned by USAC, and was included as part of the 1989 CART PPG Indy Car World Series.
 At season's end, Fittipaldi became the fourth driver since 1979 to win the Indy 500 and CART championship in the same season.
 The win was also Patrick Racing's third and final Indy victory (1973, 1982, 1989).
-Former driver Chip Ganassi, who had become a co-owner at Patrick Racing in 1989, enjoyed his first of seven Indy wins (as of 2025) as a car owner or co-owner.
+Former driver Chip Ganassi, who had become co-owner at Patrick Racing in 1988, enjoyed his first of seven Indy victories (as of 2025) as a car owner or co-owner.